LAWS goes to the heart of our work

 LAWS provides the vital support to assist torture survivors to understand and navigate the system.
 LAWS helps them find legal representatives (usually a solicitor) to take on their case and to prepare the evidence needed.

-LAWS is frequently faced with very difficult cases and has helped clients with no lawyer to navigate the complex and confusing asylum system.
+LAWS is frequently faced with very difficult cases and has helped clients without a lawyer to navigate the complex and confusing asylum system.
 These clients often have severe mental health problems, and face removal to the countries where they were tortured if their case for asylum is rejected.

-A recent case highlights her work’s impact: it involved a Nigerian client, whose right to appeal through the asylum system had been exhausted, wasn't represented by a lawyer, and was facing imminent removal to Nigeria.
+One case highlights the impact of the team's work: it involved a Nigerian client, whose right to appeal through the asylum system had been exhausted, wasn't represented by a lawyer, and was facing imminent removal to Nigeria.
 The client had physical evidence of torture, which had never been documented.

 In the absence of a legal representative, LAWS assisted the client to make representations directly to the Home Office, which at the last minute were successful in preventing the client's removal.